nuxt/framework/docs/content/3.api/1.composables/use-request-event.md

-# `useRequestEvent`
+---
+title: "useRequestEvent"

-Nuxt provides composables and utilities for first-class server-side-rendering support.
+description: "Nuxt provides composables and utilities for first-class server-side-rendering support."
+---

 Within your pages, components, and plugins you can use `useRequestEvent` to access the incoming request.